zzzeek/sqla_tutorial/presentation/index.rst

 * Describes the structure of the database, i.e. tables, columns, constraints, in terms of data structures in Python
 * Serves as the basis for SQL generation and object relational mapping
-* Can generate to a schema
+* Can generate to a schema, i.e. turned into DDL that is emitted to the database
-* Can be generated from a schema
+* Can be generated from a schema, i.e. database introspection is performed to generate Python structures that represent those tables
+* Forms the basis for database migration tools like SQLAlchemy Alembic.

 MetaData and Table